 Hard-working guys that spend the day on their feet need strong support from their footwear.
+This makes it important to get the right ones if for instance you are looking for the best work boots for back pain.
 When you think of work boots as part of your tools rather than part of your wardrobe, these are the ones you need to know about.

 But how do you know which ones are right for you?